graysonkent/graysonkent.github.io/_posts/2017-10-27-fixing-wsl-search-domains.md

                                             example6.com

-    Note down the Search List section.
+    Mark down the Search List section.
 The `more` tool is helpful if you have a lot of information to scroll through.

  6. Add the Search List to your `/etc/resolv.conf`.
 It should look something like this at the end of your file: